ameijin/quicketl/docs/user-guide/backends/snowflake.md

 # Snowflake Backend

 Snowflake is a cloud-native data warehouse.
-ETLX can push transformations directly to Snowflake for efficient in-warehouse processing.
+QuickETL can push transformations directly to Snowflake for efficient in-warehouse processing.

 ## Installation